skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 });
 ~~~

-Then you can try to get authors from the GraphQL Sandbox with:
+Then you can try to retrieve authors from the GraphQL Sandbox with:

 ~~~
 {